Quantum state exclusion with many copies: Abstract

 \section{Abstract}

 Quantum state exclusion is the task of identifying at least one state from a known set that was not used in the preparation of a quantum system.
-In particular, a given set of quantum states is said to admit state exclusion if there exists a measurement such that, for each state in the set, some measurement outcome rules it out with certainty.
-However, state exclusion is not always possible in the single-copy setting.
-In this paper, we investigate whether access to multiple identical copies enables state exclusion.
+A set of quantum states is said to admit state exclusion if there exists a measurement whose outcomes can be put in one-to-one correspondence with the states in the set, such that each outcome rules out its corresponding state with certainty (while possibly also ruling out other states), and each outcome occurs with nonzero probability for at least one state in the set.
+State exclusion, however, is not always possible in the single-copy setting.
+In this paper, we investigate whether access to multiple identical copies of the system enables state exclusion.
 We prove that for any set of three or more pure states, state exclusion becomes possible with a finite number of copies.
-We further show that the required number of copies may be arbitrarily large—in particular, for every natural number $N$, we construct sets of states for which exclusion remains impossible with $N$ or fewer copies.
+Moreover, we show that the number of copies required may be arbitrarily large: in particular, for every natural number $N$, we construct sets of states for which state exclusion remains impossible with $N$ or fewer copies.